vgrachev/maven-android-plugin-samples/native/README.txt

 The Android Native Development Kit (Android NDK) must be installed on the local machine.
-In order to configure the NDK for Maven Android plugin, set an environment variable to point to the NDK install directory
+In order to configure the NDK for Maven Android plugin, set an environment variable to point to the NDK install directory.

 export ANDROID_NDK_HOME=<path to the Android NDK>

+Alternatively, you can provide the path to the NDK on the Maven command line:

+mvn -Dandroid.ndk.path=<path to the Android NDK> clean install

 -- Native Samples Scope